arnitkun/weather-app/README.md

-# weathera-app
+# weather-app
-simple weather app
+simple weather app for experimentation in node.